knative/community/.github/ISSUE_TEMPLATE/new-repo.md

 ---
 name: Request a new repo
-about: Request creation of a new repo in the knative or knative-sandbox orgs
+about: Request creation of a new repo in the knative or knative-extension orgs
 title: "New Repo: `$REPONAME`"
 ---

-Use this issue type to request a new repo in `knative-sandbox` (or `knative`, which may require additional discussion).
+Use this issue type to request a new repo in `knative-extension` (or `knative`, which may require additional discussion).

 <!-- Update the information below with your request -->

 ## Repo information

-Org: `knative-sandbox`
+Org: `knative-extension`

 Repo: `$REPONAME`